myfreecomm/nexaas-id-django-example/README.md

 ./manage.py migrate
 ```

-You must edit `.env.development` in order to provide Nexaas ID client
+You must edit the `.env.development` file in order to provide the Nexaas ID
-application credentials.
+client application credentials.

 ### Configuring Test Application on Nexaas ID development area